E-tanok/NLP_flask_api_stackoverflow_tags_recommender/README.md

 # The application :

 This project is a flask application which allows to recommend Stack Overflow tags to any given message.
-It uses different LDA and Word2Vec models.
+It uses an hybrid unsupervised model built with both LDA and Word2Vec models built in [this project](http://bit.ly/mk_nlp_stack)
 This models have been trained thanks to a querry built on https://data.stackexchange.com/stackoverflow/query/new .
 The corresponding query was :